VCityTeam/UD-SV/Vocabulary/Readme.md

 FR: **Objet urbain** ou **Mobilier urbain**

-According to [1], Urban Object can be defined as "All public or private objects or devices installed in the public space and related to a function or service offered by the community"
+According to \[1\], Urban Object can be defined as "All public or private objects or devices installed in the public space and related to a function or service offered by the community"

 In our project, the scope of this term is not enough to regroup all of the assets that a company can own.
 Also, through time, the term evolved and is usually used to refer to street furniture.
 In order to avoid any confusion, we will not use the term Urban Object in our project.

----
-**bib**:
+Bibliography:
-- [1] Annie Boyer, Élisabeth Rojat-Lefebvre, Aménager les espaces publics.
+- \[1\] Annie Boyer, Élisabeth Rojat-Lefebvre, Aménager les espaces publics.
 Le mobilier urbain, Paris, éd. du Moniteur, 1994, 327 p.
 (ISBN 978-2-281-19084-7 et 2-281-19084-6), p.
 20
 ---

 ### Equipment park / fleet / pool